Complying with our open access policy

 Author Accepted Manuscript (AAM)

-An Author Accepted Manuscript (AAM) is the version of a research article, as accepted for publication and including all changes made during the peer-review process.
+An Author Accepted Manuscript (AAM) is the version of a research article accepted for publication which includes all changes made during the peer-review process.

 If you are complying with the policy using the Author Accepted Manuscript version of the article you must self-archive the Author Accepted Manuscript under a CC BY licence in Europe PMC at the time of publication of the final published version of record.